jblomo/ashes/README.md

 ## Usage

      mount /dev/sdc1 /mnt/kindle
+     lein2 deps
+     # mvn install:install-file missing jars
      lein2 run -k /mnt/kindle/ -c ~/Documents/cs-papers/
      umount /mnt/kindle && sudo eject /dev/sdc
      # restart (not just turn off!) kindle

+ashes has some dependencies on jars which are not redistributable (eg jai-imageio).
+You'll need to download the jars from the author and install them in your local maven repository to satisfy the dependencies.

 ashes operates on filesystems, so the kindle device must be mounted for everything to work.
 If you `ls /mnt/kindle` you should see subdirectories